coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 git cherry-pick -x -e -s 1b89e6cc58
 ```
 A big difference between `svn` and `git` is that `svn` is "patch-based"
-meaning that the repository is a collection of patches, and `svn` explicitrly
+meaning that the repository is a collection of patches, and `svn` explicitly
 tracks when a patch is moved from one branch (folder) to another.
 In `git`,
 there is no explicit tracking.
 By adding `-sex` above, however, we do get some
 additional information, which makes it easier to keep track.
 The `-s`
-explicitly records who performaed the cherry-pick.
+explicitly records who performed the cherry-pick.
 The `-x` records the SHA of
 the original commit that was cherry-picked.
 Finally, the `-e` allows editing
 of the commit message for any additional information that should be recorded.